Call Today! 888-234-8376

 What is an Aneurysm?

 Sometimes people live with an aneurysm for many years without knowing it.
-Other people find out they have an aneurysm, but have what is considered an inoperable aneurysm, and have no choice but to live with it, not knowing when or if it will ever burst.
-Many times people refer to this as living with a ticking time bomb.
+Other people find out they have an aneurysm, but have what is considered an inoperable aneurysm, and have no choice but to live with it.
 As one can imagine, in such a circumstance, it may be difficult to get approved for a life insurance policy, but it is not impossible.

 What are the main risks associated with an aneurysm?